smoyergh/hse-mongo/src/mongo/db/storage/hse/README.md

 This fork of MongoDB&reg; integrates HSE with MongoDB 3.4.17.
 The goal is to demonstrate the benefits of HSE within a real-world storage application.
+This version of MongoDB is not intended for production environments.

 The reader is assumed to be familiar with configuring and running MongoDB, as well as HSE concepts and terminology.